stele95/LinVAM/README.md

 In theory any audio file should work, but tested only with MP3 files.

 Example:
-~/voicepacks/my voicepack/custom commands/hello.mp3
+- ~/voicepacks/my voicepack/custom commands/hello.mp3
-~/voicepacks/my voicepack/other/thank you.mp3
+- ~/voicepacks/my voicepack/other/thank you.mp3

-If you own a HCS voicepack, copy the whole voicepack folder (like 'hcspack', 'hcspack-eden', ...) to the ``voicepacks`` folder, so it reads like this:
-``~/voicepacks/hcspack/...``

 ### Improve voice recognition accuracy
 Default recognition accuracy should be good enough for most usages.